 Deluxe 12" heavyweight vinyl enclosed in 350gsm glossy sleeve, with digitally restored cover and label artwork.
 Includes full colour double-sided insert featuring extensive historical notes, personnel and newly discovered Makgona Tsohle photos from the archives.
 Manufactured with quality by the experts at Mobineko.
 Strictly limited to 400 copies!

-Includes digital pre-order of Makgona Tsohle Reggi.
+Includes unlimited streaming of Makgona Tsohle Reggi

 "The Band That Can Do Anything".
 That’s the literal English translation of the name of a band whose creativity, productivity and influence ran far and wide during the notorious era of racial oppression in South Africa.
 The Makgona Tsohle Band was easily the most popular and highly productive instrumental team in the African music business of the 1960s and ‘70s.
 Assembled by formidable talent scout and producer Rupert ‘Bops’ Bopape, Makgona Tsohle provided musical accompaniment on literally hundreds of Gallo recording sessions, as well as creating some of the biggest dance hits of the era.
 They are often credited with the invention of that staple township music, mbaqanga.
 A big boast – but only a slight embellishment.
 Makgona Tsohle’s members were utterly crucial to the style’s formation and development.
 Their fresh innovations helped to reinforce the more modern, danceable, electrified jive as the leading force in South African township music until the mid-1970s.